dart-lang/language/working/macros/feature-specification.md

 #### 1. Break the program into library cycles

-Starting at the entrypoint library, traverse all imports and exports to collect the full graph of libraries to be compiled.
+Starting at the entrypoint library, traverse all imports, exports, and augmentation imports to collect the full graph of libraries to be compiled.
 Calculate the [strongly connected components][] of this graph.
 Each component is a library cycle, and the edges between them determine how the cycles depend on each other.
 Sort the library cycles in topological order based on the connected component graph.

 Report an error if macro application and its definition occur in the same library cycle.